The mean number of $2$-torsion elements in the class groups of cubic orders: Asymptotic formulae for the count of reducible orbits

 That $\mc{J}_{\sigma}(g,f)$ is independent of $\sigma$ follows from an argument identical to Step 2 in the proof of~\cite[Proposition 3.10]{MR3272925} (this step requires that the measure $dg$ be right-invariant).
-Thus, we can take $\sigma$ to be the polynomial section $\sigma_0$ referred to in the proof of Proposition~\ref{prop-ver2}.
+Thus, we can take $\sigma$ to be the polynomial section $\sigma_0$.
 With this choice of section, that $\mc{J}_{\sigma_0}(g,f)$ is independent of $f$ and equal to a nonzero rational constant follows from an argument identical to Steps 3 and 4 in the proof of~\cite[Proposition 3.10]{MR3272925}.